Glazed Carrots Marsala

 For a real treat of a side dish, try Glazed Carrots Marsala.
 I first read about this flavor combination in Elizabeth David’s Italian Food.
 As she suggests, they’re delicious served with lamb.
 If you don’t have Marsala, sweet sherry is a fine substitute.

 1½ pounds carrots (about 8), peeled and-trimmed

 2 Tbsp unsalted butter

 About ⅓ cup water

 1 Tbsp chopped fresh flat-leaf parsley (optional)

-Melt the butter over medium heat in a 10- to 12-inch sauté pan.
-Add the carrots (they should be almost in a single layer), sugar, and salt, and swirl the pan over medium heat until the sugar and salt dissolve and the carrots are evenly coated with butter.
+- Melt butter over medium heat in a 10-12” sauté pan.
+Add carrots (they should be almost in a single layer), sugar, and salt, and swirl the pan over medium heat until the sugar and salt dissolve and carrots are evenly coated with butter.

-Add the Marsala, simmer for 3 min., and then add enough water to come halfway up the sides of the carrots.
-Increase the heat to medium high, bring to a boil, and cover the pan with the lid slightly askew.
-Cook at a steady boil, shaking the pan occasionally, until the carrots are tender but not soft (a paring knife should enter a carrot with just a little resistance), 6 to 8 min.
+- Add marsala, simmer for 3 min., then add enough water to halfway cover the carrots.
+Bring to a boil, and cover the pan with the lid slightly askew.
+Cook at a steady boil, shaking the pan occasionally, until the carrots are tender but not soft (a knife should enter a carrot with a little resistance), 6-8 min.

-Uncover and continue to boil until the liquid evaporates and forms a syrup.
-Shake the pan and roll the pieces around to evenly glaze the carrots.
-Toss the carrots with the parsley, if you like, and serve.
+- Uncover and continue to boil until liquid evaporates and forms a syrup.
+Shake the pan to evenly glaze the carrots.
+Toss the carrots with parsley, if you like, and serve.